 A "Minute" in Quaker jargon is a documented statement of witness and/or concern that has been approved by members of a Meeting.
-The following Minutes are a representive sample of some of the Minutes our Meeting has approved in the past 10-20 years.
+The following Minutes are a representive sample of some of the Minutes our Meeting has approved.

 Human activity is causing a range of catastrophic effects including habitat destruction, pollution of air, soil and water, resource depletion, species extinction, global warming, and new forms of disease, including some that cross the human – nonhuman barrier.
 With reverence and respect for all Creation, Friends must bring the full weight of our history and engagement with the world to help stop and, where possible, reverse these effects in order to leave a habitable planet to future generations of all species, plant and animal as well as human.

 This calls us to live differently, including what we choose to buy, to eat and to invest in and to seek additional ways to reduce our negative impact on the health and well-being of our planet.
 But as important as these changes to our individual and household habits are, they are not enough to assure a better future for future generations.

 Therefore, Friends are urged to discern if they are called to support collective as well as personal responses to the climate crisis.
 These could include group tree planting, stream and river cleanups, establishing community gardening and/or composting centers, to name a few.
 Friends are urged to stay informed of pending government legislation at all levels that are favored by Quaker earth care groups and other environmental organizations and to contact their elected representatives regularly to express their opinions.
 (1)

 Wide-spread civic action virtually or in real space, as appropriate to conditions, may sometimes be deemed appropriate.